bingeli1212/nitrile-preview/doc/DOC-styles.md

   altering the set of environment variables to something between its start and end values.

-+ quantity:12
++ count:12

-  This value holds the quantity for certain operation.
-This value is currently utilized by the 'diagram' bundle to express the total number of animated diagrams to be made if its "animate" property has been set to something that is not an empty string.
+  This value holds the count for certain operation.
+This value is currently utilized by the 'diagrams' bundle to express the total number of animated diagrams to be made.

 + fillonly:1